 - Have submitted all transcripts, exam scores, and military documents related to coursework and experience to the Registrar’s Office for a review of transfer credit.

 Applying for Portfolio

 To apply, go to the student portal of MyUMUC and click on Student Center.
 Go to My Academics in the left panel (not the menu bar on top) and scroll down to Experiential Learning.
 Choose Apply for EXCL 301 (or Apply for EXCL 001, if you have already completed EXCL 301 successfully).
-Applications must be received no later than two weeks before the beginning of the semester to allow time for processing.

 Enrollment in EXCL 301 Learning Analysis and Planning is required.
 In this 3-credit course, you prepare a portfolio describing and documenting college-level learning gained from past experiences.
 Because EXCL 301 is a demanding and complex course, you should not register for more than one other course during the session in which you are enrolled in EXCL 301.

 If you successfully complete EXCL 301 with a grade of S (satisfactory) and submit a portfolio for evaluation, you may enroll in a supplemental class (EXCL 001) to complete additional portfolios.
 EXCL 001 confers no credit and may not be applied toward degree completion.
 If you take this option, you may not target courses for which you were denied credit in EXCL 301.